Family

 In the UK, child maintenance is normally payable in accordance with the jurisdiction of the Child Maintenance Service (CMS).

-For CMS to carry out an assessment – the child must fall into what they call the “qualifying criteria” – where the child is in full time non-advanced education (i.e. school/sixth form) and must not be receiving other financial support or be in paid work.
+For CMS to carry out an assessment, the child must fall into what they call the “qualifying criteria”, where the child is in full time non-advanced education (i.e. school or sixth form) and must not be receiving other financial support or be in paid work.
 In this category, child maintenance may be payable for young people up to the age of 20, depending on your agreement.

-If there is a dispute in regard to the payments, either the parent responsible for the care of the child or the paying parent, can contact CMS.
+If there is a dispute regarding the payments, either the parent responsible for the care of the child or the paying parent can contact CMS.

 Do I pay child maintenance if my child is at university?